Education (Children and Young People’s Mental Health) MA

 The overall focus of the course is on equipping you with comprehensive, theoretical, research-informed knowledge and an understanding of differing educational perspectives and diverse contexts.

-Key themes include the nature of reflective and reflexive practice, different conceptualisations of mental health, the risk and protective factors which influence mental health, how to support a whole school approach to mental health, and educational leadership.
+Key themes include the different conceptualisations of mental health, the risk and protective factors which influence mental health and how to support a whole school approach to mental health.

 Supporting your personal professional development and enhancing your research skills are essential elements of the course, preparing you for the completion of an independent research project on a relevant topic of your choice.